 Here are some common examples of improper notices.
 If you think the notice that you receive from your landlord is improper in these or other ways, or even if you are not sure, tell the judge, give him or her the notice to review, and ask that the eviction complaint be dismissed because you received improper notice.

 You receive a notice to quit telling you that you have to move for playing loud music at night.
 You did not receive a notice to cease first.
 The notice is improper because you must receive both notices in their correct order.
+Some landlords try to send both the notice to cease and the notice to quit at the same time.
+This is improper.
+You must first receive the notice to cease, and then be given time to stop doing what the landlord says you are doing that violates the lease or rules.
+If you stop, you cannot be given a notice to quit, and you cannot be evicted.

 You receive a notice to cease that tells you to stop playing loud music at night.
 The landlord then sends a notice to quit that tells you to move because you have too many visitors.
 The notice is improper because the notice to quit must relate to the same type of conduct complained about in the notice to cease.